-While tuition for graduate students in 2021-22 is $7,146/semester for Illinois residents and $12,596/semester for nonresidents, the iSchool is able to offer full support for PhD students for five years.
+While tuition for graduate students in 2022-2023 is $7,146/semester for Illinois residents and $12,596/semester for nonresidents, the iSchool is able to offer full support for PhD students for five academic years (excluding summers).

 This information is subject to change without notice.

 Financial support includes a combination of the following:

 - Teaching assistantships*

 *In order to hold a TA, all students must complete the CITL Graduate Teaching Academy.
 And, international students have one year from admission to be in compliance with the Policy Statement Regarding the Appointment of Non-Native English-Speaking Teaching Assistants.
 If admitted, additional information will be shared in the admissions letter to fulfill both of these requirements.

 These forms of financial aid generally include full tuition and partial fee waivers.
 Students will owe additional fees assessed by the University of Illinois, approximately $560 (in Fall and Spring).

 What are my obligations as a research and teaching assistant?